 Though you must have read many blogs and articles related to general heart health, in this blog, we are specifically going to talk about some important facts related to female heart health that every woman out there should know about.

 The symptoms of heart attack and of the same for men and women – Yes, it is true.
 Women can have a completely different experience when having a heart attack.
-While chest pain is a common sign experienced by both genders, women may also experience certain atypical symptoms alongside.
-These include breathlessness, fatigue and feeling nauseated.
+While chest pain is a common sign experienced by both genders, women may also experience certain atypical symptoms.
+These include breathlessness, fatigue, and feeling nauseated.
 As many women don’t know about these symptoms, they tend to take them lightly.
-It is very important to seek immediate help if you are experiencing symptoms like nausea/vomiting, breathlessness, back pain, dizziness, jaw pain, lower chest discomfort, upper abdominal pain and severe fatigue.
+It is very important to seek immediate help if you are experiencing symptoms like nausea/vomiting, breathlessness, back pain, dizziness, jaw pain, lower chest discomfort, upper abdominal pain, and severe fatigue.

 Chest pain in women can be a result of microvascular diseases – We usually focus on the functioning of the large blood vessels present in the heart, however, it is pertinent to note that chest pain in women can also be caused by problems in the small blood vessels.
 Such problems are usually overlooked and these require more detailed evaluation and assessment.
 Such small blood vessels are commonly referred to as microvasculature.
 Problems in these can be triggered by underline conditions like hypertension or diabetes.
 Excessive smoking is also a contributing factor.
 These small blood vessels are very important for ensuring the proper circulation of blood in the body.
 If they fail to function efficiently, it can result in a deficiency of oxygenated blood in the body.

 You can lower your risk of heart diseases – Most heart diseases are a result of unhealthy lifestyle practices and eating habits.
-Best cardiologist in Kolkata suggest that making healthy changes can significantly help to lower the risks.
+The best cardiologist in Kolkata suggests that making healthy changes can significantly help to lower the risks.
 For this, you need to keep the following things in mind:

 Women often tend to ignore the symptoms and take their heart health for granted.
 It is important to spread awareness and educate yourself and others around you, as your vigilance can save a life.
 If you wish to know more about your heart health or want to get yourself evaluated, you should definitely consult the experts from the best cardiac hospital in Kolkata.